AtomCrafty/UniversalInjectorFramework/README.md

 For more information read the description of the `iPitchAndFamily` parameter in the [Microsoft Documentation](https://docs.microsoft.com/en-us/windows/win32/api/wingdi/nf-wingdi-createfonta).

-`filter_chatset` allows you to only allow fonts, which support a certain character set.
+`filter_charset` allows you to only allow fonts, which support a certain character set.
 Japanese engines often set this to SHIFTJIS_CHARSET (128), which excludes most fonts, since they don't contain kanji.
 You probably want this to be either 1 (allow only ansi-compatible fonts), or 0 (allow all fonts).

 `spoof_charset` specifies a value that will be reported to the engine as the real charset of each font.
 This is necessary in case the engine applies its own filter logic to the returned list of fonts.
 For Japanese engines, this value should likely be 128.